sombreex456/NYC-Taxi-Analytics-Dashboard/README.md

 4.Trips by Borough

 ## Key Insights:
-1. Most taxi trips involve a single passenger.
+1.Most taxi trips involve a single passenger.

-2. Credit card payments generate the highest revenue.
+2.Credit card payments generate the highest revenue.

-3. Taxi demand increases throughout the day, with peak activity in the afternoon and evening.
+3.Taxi demand increases throughout the day, with peak activity in the afternoon and evening.

-4. Manhattan records the highest pickup activity.
+4.Manhattan records the highest pickup activity.

 ## Data Source: